Akomal/Citi-Bike-ETL-Workflow/README.md

-#  Citi Bike ETL Workflow for Analytics-Ready Data
+#  Citi Bike ELT Workflow for Analytics-Ready Data

-This project builds an ETL pipeline that consumes Citi Bike’s open API data and stores it in a well-structured gold-level table.
+This project builds an ELT pipeline that consumes Citi Bike’s open API data and stores it in a well-structured gold-level table.
 The cleaned and unified data is designed to support future analytics and decision-making processes, such as:

 - Identifying stations that are frequently full or empty.
 - Improving resource allocation for bike availability.